Transferring Materials and Scenes Between Different Platforms

 the different attributes in the vrscene, such as materials and lights.

-Example: How to Transfer a Scene from SketchUp to 3ds Max/Maya
+Example: Transferring a V-Ray Scene from SketchUp to 3ds Max

-The following example shows how to transfer scenes from SketchUp to 3dsMax and Maya using the VRayScene file.
+Following example shows how to transfer scenes from SketchUp to 3dsMax or Maya using the VRayScene file

 Scene transfer workflow: